 .Net has a proprietary platform of Microsoft which is extremely safe than any other open-source platform.
 Security is a significant concern, which is simply managed by Asp.Net developers as a closed platform.
 For Java, the lack of resources security can cause a problem.
 The common Language Runtime of .Net is much better than JVM.
 JVM just converts the code into bytecode for basic operating systems.
 And it is not directed for computing machines, it is a little slower than CLR.
 Java has lots of IDEs for its programming such as Eclipse, NetBeans, etc. Net, however, has a Visual Studio.

 1. Basic Differences

 Java is known as a programming language that can work on any operating system.
-Java also offers a Java virtual machine (JVM) which enables code successfully run on any device and any operating system.
-Thus, It is regarded to be a portable language.
-Java also supports languages like Python, Ruby, etc
+Java also offers a Java virtual machine (JVM) which enables code successfully to run on any device and any operating system.
+Thus, it is regarded to be a portable language.
+Java also supports languages like Python, Ruby, etc.

 2. Integrated Development Environment

 Java IDEs 4offers a code editor, debugger, compiler and elements such as Maven which help in developing the code without stress.
 There are other IDEs such as, Eclipse, NetBeans, IntelliJ IDEA which make the development process simpler.
 The platforms are user-friendly and even beginners can use them without stress.
 Eclipse has many plugins that enable developers to write good code and also get to test it.